 DO NOT USE LARGER OR FAST TYPE OF FUSE!

-Check, if one or more plugs of the surge suppressors are red/defect.
-Replace the red plugs.
+Check, if one or more modules of the surge suppressors are red/defect.
+Replace the red modules.

 These surge suppressors are only built in to the latest PM models (from 2009).